 - Complete the application form that you can find in the Canvas site or download here

 - Submit your application form via the Study Abroad Canvas site.
 No application will be accepted via email

 - Applications will not be accepted after the deadline unless there are mitigating circumstances as to why you could not complete the application on time

-- Check your student email to see if you have been successful.
-If you have, submit an acceptance letter, committing to both the proposed study abroad opportunity and attendance at compulsory pre-departure sessions
+- We will contact students no later than Monday 19 March 2021 with our decision, so check your student email to see if you have been successful.
+If you have, you will be asked to formally accept the offer, committing to both the proposed study abroad opportunity and attendance at compulsory pre-departure session.

 All completed applications submitted by the deadline will be assessed by a committee comprising of academic and professional members of staff.
 The panel will allocate students to a host institution and confirm the student’s nomination and the host institution’s suitability with the student’s programme of study at LJMU.
+Student attendance and ability to progress to the next level of study will be considered.
 Students will then be informed of the outcome of their application by a specified date outlined in the application guidelines.
 Unsuccessful applicants will be offered general feedback, but individual feedback cannot be given due to the high number of applications expected.
 Host university spaces are allocated to the strongest applicants and these decisions cannot be appealed by students.

 When selecting modules to study at your host institution, you must undertake the full credit load that will allow you to progress to the next level of your LJMU programme of study.
 Note that this may mean you take a different number of modules than at LJMU as some universities have different credit values.
 It is also important to consider the assessments you may take at your host institution, as some universities and countries have more assessments than you may be used to.
 If you would like to know more, speak to your IMC about the assessments at your host institution and how marks will be translated.

 You can follow on Instagram @LJMUGoAbroad for updates.